Côte d'Or (escarpment)

-The east-facing slope of the Côte d'Or is home to some of the greatest names of Burgundy wine, such as Gevrey-Chambertin, Clos de Vougeot, Meursault and Montrachet.
+The east-facing slope of the Côte d'Or is home to Burgundy wines such as Gevrey-Chambertin, Clos de Vougeot, Meursault and Montrachet.
 The northern half, the Côte de Nuits, produces red wine almost exclusively.
-The Côte de Beaune, around Beaune in the south, produces a mix of white wine and red wine.
+To the south, the Côte de Beaune produces a mix of white wine and red wine.
 The Route des Grands Crus (Route Nationale 74) runs along the foot of the ridge and is popular with tourists.

-Scientists have not yet conclusively determined what factors cause the few small parcels of land on the Côte d'Or to produce superlative wines.

 History

 The area was settled by the Celts, and there is considerable evidence of Roman occupation in the area.
 Later it came under the influence of the Dukes of Burgundy, with the Cistercians from Cîteaux Abbey playing a prominent role in the development of the vineyards.

 Geology

 If the Paris hydrological and geological basin is viewed as a saucer with Paris at its centre, the Côte d'Or may be seen as a segment of its south-eastern rim; the counterpart of the chalk cliffs of the Pays de Caux, on the English Channel coast to the north-west.
 The River Seine rises near the Côte d'Or and enters the sea near the Pays de Caux, having passed through Paris.

 The Côte d'Or scarp arises where a broad, relatively shallow graben has formed as a result of an interaction between the forces raising the alpine ridges and the Massif Central.
 The Jurassic limestone contributes the chemically basic component of the mixture of requirements for a good vineyard, while the scarp provides the drainage and aspect.

 At the Côte d'Or, the middle and upper Jurassic rocks overlook the Oligocene, Pliocene and Quaternary rocks of the plain through which the Saône flows southward towards the Mediterranean Sea.
 The côte therefore forms part of the watershed between northern and southern Europe.
 On the far side of the plain rise the Jura Mountains, for which the Jurassic period was named.